Quafadas/dedav4s/README.md

 # dedav4s
 Declarative Data Viz 4 Scala - a thin shim around vega and vega lite.
 It is aimed at repl, interactive environments and exploratory analysis

+It pays to understanding the core Vega & Vega-Lite.
+If you're new to the scene, it's worth taking a few minutes to orient yourself with this [talk/demo](https://www.youtube.com/watch?v=9uaHRWj04D4) from the creators at the Interactive Data Lab (IDL) at University of Washington.

+If you are interested in plotting in general, I think that you will not regret learning a declaritive paradigm.

 # In a (scala 3) ammonite terminal

     import $ivy.`io.github.quafadas::dedav4s:0.0.6`